Relintai/pandemonium_engine_docs/tutorials/step_by_step/scripting_first_script.md

 and `angular_speed` properties.

 Note:
- Angles in Godot work in radians by default,
+ Angles in Pandemonium work in radians by default,
           but you have built-in functions and properties available if you prefer to calculate angles in degrees instead.

 To move our icon, we need to update its position and rotation every frame in the game loop.
 We can use the `process()` virtual function of the `Node` class.
-If you define it in any class that extends the Node class, like Sprite, Godot will call the function every frame and pass it an argument named `delta`, the time elapsed since the last frame.
+If you define it in any class that extends the Node class, like Sprite, Pandemonium will call the function every frame and pass it an argument named `delta`, the time elapsed since the last frame.